phpbbireland/form_maker/README.md

 This code has been validated by phpBB dev team but code here may contain minor updates...

 Current code tested with phpBB 3.0.14

+In the next and possibly the last revision for 3.0, I will add the ability to edit posts (created using forms), as forms.
+After that it's on to 3.1...
 Mike